 With the relaunch also came a host of new perks and benefits, which convinced me to pull the trigger on what became the most expensive credit card I ever owned.
 Fast forward 11 months, and my renewal window is just around the corner.
 This means I’ve got a decision to make: should I pay the S$1,712 annual fee in the second year?

-How did the previous year go?
+How did the previous year go with the AMEX Platinum Charge?

 In making this decision, it’s perhaps helpful to think back to the past year and list down what I got out of my AMEX Platinum Charge.